pmt/FBchatbot/README.md

 	1. NodeJS (install at https://nodejs.org/en/)
 	2. NPM (Should come with NodeJS)
-	3. Some sort of text editor (Im partial to Sublime but to each their own.)
+	3. Some sort of text editor (I'm partial to Sublime but to each their own.)
 	4. Localtunnel (install at https://localtunnel.github.io/www/)

 -----------------------------------------------------------------------------------------------------------------------